-Conditional upon and effective immediately prior to the completion of the Company's IPO, the outstanding share capital will consist of Class A ordinary shares and Class B ordinary shares.
-Holders of Class A ordinary shares and Class B ordinary shares have the same rights except for voting and conversion rights.
+Conditional upon and effective immediately prior to the completion of the Company's IPO, the outstanding share capital will consist of Class A ordinary shares and Class B ordinary shares have the same rights except for voting and conversion rights.
 Each Class A ordinary share is entitled to one vote; and each Class B ordinary share is entitled to ten votes and is convertible into one Class A ordinary share at any time by the holder thereof.
 Class A ordinary shares are not convertible into Class B ordinary shares under any circumstances.
 Conditional upon and effective immediately prior to the completion of the Company's IPO, the shareholders of the ordinary shares, Angel Shares, Series A Preferred Shares and Series B Preferred Shares issued and outstanding immediately prior to the completion of the IPO (collectively, "Pre-IPO Shareholders") will beneficially own all of the issued and outstanding Class B ordinary shares.
-Conditional upon and effective immediately prior to the completion of the Company's IPO, the authorized share capital will be US\$50,000 divided into 25,000,000,000 ordinary shares of a par value of US\$0.000002 each.
+Conditional upon and effective immediately prior to the completion of the Company's IPO, the authorized share capital will be US\$50,000 divided into 25,000,000,000 ordinary shares of a par value of US\$0.00002 each.